Blake Shelton isn't “The Voice.” But he's helping to pick it on TV.

 And millions are tuning in to watch.

-In April, the Oklahoma country music hit maker joined pop belter Christina Aguilera, hip-hop crooner Cee Lo Green of Gnarls Barkley and rocker Adam Levine of Maroon 5 in a friendly contest to determine which star could field the strongest vocal team from the best singers the reality TV show had to
+In April, the Oklahoma country music hit maker joined pop belter Christina Aguilera, hip-hop crooner Cee Lo Green of Gnarls Barkley and rocker Adam Levine of Maroon 5 in a friendly contest to determine which star could field the strongest vocal team from the best singers the reality TV show had to offer.

 As with most televised vocal competitions, the goal is to pick one winner as “The Voice.”
 But the show's quirky variations on the reality TV format, solid talent pool and entertaining chemistry among its high-profile panelists have established “The Voice” as a breakout hit for NBC.